avnlp/avnlp.github.io/README.md

 In RAG pipelines, top-K documents are first retrieved from a vector store.
 This initial retrieval prioritizes speed and recall, bringing a broad set of candidate documents.
 These documents are then sent to a re-ranker which orders these documents based on their relevance to the query.
 The re-ranker utilizes a LLM and is more computationally expensive than the retrieval stage.
 The re-ranker can use Pointwise, Pairwise, Listwise or Setwise ranking techniques.
 In this paper we have analyzed the performance of these techniques on the FiQA, SciFact, NFCorpus, TREC-19, and TREC-20 datasets.
 We evaluated multiple LLM-based rankers including Mistral, Phi-3, LLama-3, RankLlama (7B), and RankZephyr, comparing their effectiveness using the NDCG metric.

-The results indicate a clear advantage for Listwise re-ranking as implemented by RankZephyr, followed by Pointwise re-ranking with RankLlama (7B).
-For other LLMs like LLama-3, Setwise techniques tended to perform slightly better than Pairwise, though both significantly enhanced retrieval quality over the baseline.

 ## RRF
 **Github:** [avnlp/rrf](https://github.com/avnlp/rrf)